 PMK is the PMK from the PMKSA, either created from an initial FILS connection or from a cached PMKSA, when PMKSA caching is used; when doing FT initial mobility domain association using FILS authentication, it is equal to MPMK (see 12.7.1.6.3 (PMK-R0))

-SPA is the STA’s MAC address and the AA is the AP’s BSS’s BSSID
+SPA is the FILSO’s MAC address (i.e. non-AP STA or, for MLO, non-AP MLD MAC address) and the AA is the FILSR’s MAC address (i.e. AP’s BSS’s BSSID or, for MLO, AP MLD’s MAC address)

-SNonce is the STA’s nonce
+SNonce is the FILSO’s nonce

-ANonce is the AP’s nonce
+ANonce is the FILSR’s nonce

 DHss is the shared secret derived from the Diffie-Hellman exchange, when performed, and PMKSA caching is used